csuksangium/Interactive-Lab-Hub/Lab 1/README.md

   - Husband, wife does not want to wake the sleeping child
   - Pets want to greet/investigate the stranger entering the apartment

-**#1: Night leak repair.
+**#1: Night, dark repair.
 There is a sleeping child, so the light will account for shade that will minimally affect sleepers**

 ![IMG_4E2444D5C532-1](https://github.com/csuksangium/Interactive-Lab-Hub/assets/24725647/5e2b321f-c073-42cc-9034-ac1b46d1379f)

-**#2: Day leak repair.
+**#2: Day repair.
 There is a napping child, so the light will account for day shade as it does not require as much light**

 ![IMG_A4972CF803AC-1](https://github.com/csuksangium/Interactive-Lab-Hub/assets/24725647/1b3d3432-f709-4c0d-b63d-15571f265921)

+**#3: Day repair.
+No one is sleeping, so the light will blast the maximum luminous efficacy to see dark repair under sink**

 ![IMG_0041](https://github.com/csuksangium/Interactive-Lab-Hub/assets/24725647/5fdc2c39-c09c-429c-ad91-9484d4a000b6)

+**#3: Day fridge repair.
+No one is sleeping, but fridge has natural sun, so it will not light up to save battery**

 ![IMG_0042](https://github.com/csuksangium/Interactive-Lab-Hub/assets/24725647/e75b7043-56d4-4cb2-a59e-caeea367c1d8)